Annuity rate data updated daily

 SPIA and DIA contracts can show higher guaranteed monthly income because they usually require giving up principal access.
 FIA income riders may pay less initially but can preserve contract value access, beneficiary value, and optionality.

-An FIA income rider can offer lifetime income while preserving more flexibility than annuitization, SPIA, or DIA paths.
-That balance can matter when liquidity, death-benefit value, or changing plans is important.
+An FIA income rider may offer lifetime income while preserving more contract flexibility than annuitization, SPIA, or DIA paths.
+Whether that tradeoff fits depends on the current income, liquidity, death-benefit terms, costs, and the buyer’s priorities.

 How much does an immediate annuity pay?